XiaoqianXiao/flywheel_RestingfMRI_Denoise/README.md

 ## Setup:
 The RestingfMRI_Denoise using fMRIprep outputs as input.
 Before running RestingfMRI_Denoise, you must run fmripep first.
 ## Running:
-To run the gear, select a project, subject or session.
+The gear need to be run from the project level.<br />
+Please check below for example and details about settings.<br />
-Note it can run for 12 to 48 or more hours.
+Note it can run for 12 to 48 or more hours.<br />
 ## Example of runing it:
 1. Project(-> Brains)
 2. Analyses(-> Run Analysis Gear)